wlonk/arcadia/rules/spells.rst

 An example
 ----------

-.. todo:: Example of spellcasting, using the recurring characters.

 Miss Bellamy intends to cast a spell.
 She hopes to sneak out at night to the militia encampment, and get a sense of the soldiers' life, and maybe come back with a prize.
 This is dangerous on so many fronts: she might